Now Available: Sequel II System Delivers ~8 Times as Much Data as Previous System

 Another early access user, Jeremy Schmutz, Faculty Investigator at the HudsonAlpha Institute for Biotechnology, had this to say: “It’s amazing to see lower-cost human genome sequences coming from the Sequel II System approaching the quality and completeness of the human reference genome, which took billions of dollars and many years to produce.
 We have already used the Sequel II instrument for human genomes as well as complex plant genomes and the results have been at least as good as the data we were getting from the original Sequel System with the added benefit of much higher throughput.”

-To learn more, please join our webinar on June 5th featuring an overview of the Sequel II System with presentations by several early access customers.
+To learn more, please listen to our on-demand webinar featuring an overview of the Sequel II System with presentations by several early access customers.
 Or contact us to talk to one of our application specialists to discuss your research.